 When employees are given inferior tools and training, they lose faith in their employer and their ability to do their job.
 This lack of assurance and backing can lead to poor customer experience management.

-The first place to start with customer experience management is with the employees of the company.
+The first place to start with customer experience management is with your employees.
 They will need to be given the tools they need to succeed, and the assurance that the employer values truly them.
 Happy employees are more likely to stick around in a company, gain tenure, hone their company-specific skills and knowledge – and thus, lead to better customer experience management as well as happier customers.